 Pursuant to CEQA, a historical resource is a resource listed in, or eligible for listing in, the California Register of Historical Resources (CRHR).
 In addition, resources included in a local register of historic resources or identified as significant in a local survey conducted in accordance with state guidelines are also considered historic resources under CEQA, unless a preponderance of the facts demonstrates otherwise.
 Per CEQA, the fact that a resource is not listed in or determined eligible for listing in the CRHR or is not included in a local register or survey shall not preclude a Lead Agency from determining that the resource may be a historic resource as defined in California Public Resources Code (PRC) Section 5024.1.
-CEQA applies to archaeological resource or (2) the archaeological resource satisfies the definition of a "unique archaeological resource is an archaeological artifact, object, or site that has a high probability of meeting any of the following criteria:
+CEQA applies to archaeological resources when (1) the archaeological resource satisfies the definition of a historical resource or (2) the archaeological resource satisfies the definition of a "unique archaeological resource is an archaeological artifact, object, or site that has a high probability of meeting any of the following criteria:

-1. The archaeological resource contains information needed to answer important scientific research questions and there is a demonstrable public interest in that information.

-- 2. The archaeological resource has a special and particular quality such as being the oldest of its type or the best available example of its type. - 3.
+- 1. The archaeological resource contains information needed to answer important scientific research questions and there is a demonstrable public interest in that information. - 2.
+The archaeological resource has a special and particular quality such as being the oldest of its type or the best available example of its type. - 3.
 The archaeological resource is directly associated with a scientifically recognized important prehistoric or historic event or person.